Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab6.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, you will complete the following task:

 + Task : Create Attack Simulation